ministryofjustice/moj-frontend/docs/get-started/installing-compiled.md

 ## Copy the files

-1. Download the `release-<VERSION-NUMBER>.zip` file at the bottom of the [latest MOJ Frontend release note](https://github.com/ministryofjustice/moj-frontend/releases/latest).
+1. Download the `release-<VERSION-NUMBER>.zip` file at the bottom of the [latest MoJ Frontend release note](https://github.com/ministryofjustice/moj-frontend/releases/latest).
 2. Unzip the zip file.
 3. Copy the `assets` folder to the root of your project’s public folder, so that for example `<YOUR-SITE-URL>/assets/images/moj-logotype-crest.png` shows the `images/moj-logotype-crown.png` image in your users’ browsers.
 4. Copy the 2 `.css` files to a stylesheets folder in the root of your project’s public folder, so that for example `<YOUR-SITE-URL>/stylesheets/moj-frontend.min.css` shows the CSS file in your users’ browsers.